mamacdon/outliner/README.md

 JavaScript Libraries Demo
 -------------------------
 1. Open the [Demo site](http://blog.johnjbarton.com:8080/navigate/table.html#/file/D/?depth=1)
 2. You can't and don't have to login; ignore the warning.
-Click Plugins near the top right corner,
 3. Navigate to a .js file
 4. In the tall gray box on the left side you will see a dark gray arrow.
 Use it to select "Nonymous Structural Outline".